theredfish/kraken-exchange-api-example/README.md

   - Tick the `Query Open Orders & Trades` permission
   - If you want setup a key expiration date
   - Configure the 2FA settings for the API key and change the method to password
+  - In order to avoid nonce errors for very quick successions in order, set your nonce windows to 5000
   - Report the value of your password in your `.env` for the key `TOTP_PWD`
   - For better results create new orders / trades on this account